 Below are some examples of requesting GPU resources.

-To submit a batch job with access to 3 GPUs and 1 CPU for 2 hours:
+To submit a batch job with access to 1 GPU (compute capability of at least 3.5) and 1 CPU:

 Software with GPU Acceleration